 It is also a bone marrow or bone marrow problem.
 Here, too, there may not be enough blood cells to produce aplastic anemia.
 Again some particles are formed which are not healthy.
-They can't even do their own thing.
+They can’t even do their own thing.
 Many times the number of blood cells increases rapidly.
 This disease is relatively less.
 In most cases, the disease later develops into leukemia.
 There is no specific treatment for this disease.
 Symptomatic treatment is usually given.
-Stem cell transplant surgery is performed in many countries.
+Stem cell transplant surgery is performing in many countries.

 There is another vascular system in the body like blood vessels, which is known as the lymphatic system or lymphatic system.
 This system works to prevent diseases and infections in the body.
 Lymphoma is when an extra number of lymphocytes are made in the body.
 The lymphocyte itself is a type of blood cell.

 These stay in the bloodstream for extra time and affect the immune system.
 Lymphoma can occur in any part of the body.
 Usually, lymph nodes, blood, bone marrow are more.
 The two main types of lymphoma are non-Hodgkin’s lymphoma and Hodgkin’s lymphoma.
 Treatment depends on the type and stage of the disease.
 Chemotherapy, radiotherapy may be given.
 Many times good results obtained through bone marrow transplant surgery.

 Another name is multiple myeloma.
 In this cancer, blood plasma cells are damaged.
 Plasma cells are in the blood.
 Its main function is to help the body fight disease by making antibodies in the blood.
 Myeloma produces extra plasma cells, which are not healthy.
 These cannot work to prevent disease.
 They make in such large numbers that they take the place of other particles in the blood.
 Because of this the bone marrow or bone marrow is permanently damaged.
 Treatment is based on symptoms.
 In addition, some drugs used to prevent extra plasma cells from forming.
 In addition, chemotherapy is also given.